 Zimbio has the first photo of Chloe Moretz and Asa Butterfield in costume as Isabelle and Hugo on the Paris set of Martin Scorsese‘s Martin Scorsese is directing a 3D adaptation of Brian Selznick‘s novel The Invention of Hugo Cabret.
-Hit the jump to see more.
+Click over to Zimbio to see all 11 photos from the set of Hugo Cabret.

 We’ve known for a while that Martin Scorsese was about to commence principal photography on his adaptation of The Invention of Hugo Cabret, which will be shot as his first 3D film.
 The primary cast has also been known for a while: Sacha Baron Cohen, Ben Kingsley, Asa Butterfield and Chloe Moretz.